risk-first/website/menagerie/Communication-Risk.md

 But it's not just transmission.  **Communication Risk** exists at each of these steps.
 Let's imagine a short exchange where **S** is trying to send a message to **R**:
 - **S** might be **motivated** to send a message to tell **R** something, only to find out that _they already knew it_, or it wasn't useful information for them.
-- In the **composition** stage, **S** might mess up the _intent_ of the message: instead of "The bar is on fire!" they might say, "The car is on fire!".
+- In the **composition** stage, **S** might mess up the _intent_ of the message: instead of "Please buy chips" they might say, "Please buy chops".
 - In the **encoding** stage, **S** might not speak clearly enough to be understood, and
 - In the **transmission** stage, **S** might not say it loudly enough for **R** to
 - **receive** the message clearly (maybe there is background noise).
 - Having heard **S** say something, can **R** **decode** what was said into a meaningful sentence?
-- And, assuming that, will they **interpret** correctly which bar (or car) **S** was talking about?
+- And, assuming that, will they **interpret** correctly which type of chips (or chops) **S** was talking about?
+Does "Please buy chips" convey all the information they need?
 - Finally, assuming _everything else_, will **R** believe the message?
-Will they **assimilate** the information into their [Internal Model](Internal-Model) and act on it?
+Will they **reconcile** the information into their [Internal Model](Internal-Model) and act on it?
+Perhaps not, if **R** thinks that there are chips at home already.

-## Bandwidth
+## Channels

+There are lots of different types of channel for communicating (e.g. TV, Radio, DVD, Talking, Posters, Books, Phones, The Internet, etc. ) and they all have different characteristics.
+Some obvious ones are cost, utilisation, number of people reached, simplex or duplex (parties can transmit and receive at the same time), persistence (a play vs a book, say), latency (how long messages take to arrive) and bandwidth (the amount of information that can be transmitted in a period of time).

+Channel characteristics are important:  in a high-bandwidth, low-latency situation, **S** and **R** can _check_ with each other that the meaning was transferred correctly.
+They can discuss what to buy, they can agree that **S** wasn't lying or playing a joke.

+The channel characteristics also imply suitability for certain _kinds_ of messages.
+A documentary might be a great way of explaining some economic concept, whereas an opera might not be.

+### Channel Risk

-Another key outcome from Shannon's paper is that there is a tradeoff:  within the capacity of the channel (the **Bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.
+Shannon discusses that no channel is perfect:  there is always the risk of noise corrupting the signal.
+A key outcome from Shannon's paper is that there is a tradeoff:  within the capacity of the channel (the **Bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.
 And, rather like the [Kolgomorov complexity](Complexity-Risk) result, the more _randomness_ in the signal, the less compressible it is, and therefore the more _bits_ it will take to transmit.

-This is where **Bandwidth** becomes important:  in a high-bandwidth situation, **S** and **R** can _check_ with each other that the meaning was transferred correctly.
-They can discuss exactly which bar is on fire, they can agree that **S** wasn't lying or playing a joke.

-So, given the _usefulness_ of bandwidth, it's not surprising that our computer networks are always under pressure to _increase_ bandwidth, and a huge amount of effort has gone into formulating protocols that make as much use of available bandwidth as possible.
+But channel risk goes wider than just this mathematical example:  messages might be delayed or delivered in the wrong order, or not be acknowledged when they do arrive.
+Sometimes, a channel is just an inappropriate way of communicating.
+When you work in a different timezone to someone else on your team, there is _automatic_ **Channel Risk**, because instantaneous communication is only available for a few hours' a day.

+When channels are poor-quality, less communication occurs.
+People will try to communicate just the most important information.
+But, it's often impossible to know apriori what this information is.
+This is why [Extreme Programming](Extreme-Programming) recommends the practice of [Pair Programming](Coding) and siting all the developers together: although you don't know whether useful communication will happen, you are mitigating **Channel Risk** by ensuring high-quality communication channels are in place.

+At other times, channels can contain so much information that we can't hope to receive all the messages.
+In these cases, we don't even observe the whole channel, just parts of it.
+For example, you might have a few YouTube channels that you subscribe to, but hundreds of hours of video are being posted on YouTube every second, so there is no way you can keep up with all of it.

+#### Marketing Communications

+This is a problem of _curation_, and when we are talking about a product or a brand, mitigating this risk is the domain of [Marketing Communications].
+How do you ensure that the information about your useful project makes it to the right people?
+How do you address the right channels?

+This works both ways.
+Let's say there is some amazing new technology (**D**) you could employ usefully on your project.
+How do you find out about it?

+ - The concept that there is such a thing as **D** which solves my problem isn't something I'd even considered.
+ - I'd like to use something like **D**, but how do I find it?
+ - There are multiple implementations of **D**, which is the best one for the task?
+ - I know **D**, but I can't figure out how to solve my problem in it.
+ - I've chosen **D**, I now need to persuade my team that **D** is the correct solution...
+ - ... and then they also need to understand **D** to do their job too.

+(But:  is understanding **D** more trouble than understanding <yourcode>?)

+## Messages

+Between the message and the channel, we have the _protocol_, the way in which the message is encoded into the channel.

-## Machines and Communication Protocols
+## Protocols

-In this section, I want to examine the concept of [Communication Protocols](https://en.wikipedia.org/wiki/Communication_protocol) and how they relate to [Abstraction](Complexity-Risk), which we touched on in [Complexity Risk](Complexity-Risk) already.
+In this section, I want to examine the concept of [Communication Protocols](https://en.wikipedia.org/wiki/Communication_protocol) and how they relate to [Abstraction](Complexity-Risk).

 So, to do this, let's look in a bit of detail at how web pages are loaded.
+When considering this, we need to broaden our terminology.
+Although so far we've talked about **Senders** and **Receivers**, we now need to talk from the point of view of who-depends-on-who.
+If you're _depended on_, then you're a "Server", whereas if you require communication with something else, you're a "Client".
+Thus, clients depend on servers in order to load pages.

-This is going to involve (at least) five separate protocols, the top-most one being the HTTP Protocol.
+This is going to involve (at least) six separate protocols, the top-most one being the HTTP Protocol.
 As far as the [http protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is concerned, a _client_ makes an `HTTP Request` at a specific URL and the `HTTP Response` is returned in a predictable format that the browser can understand.

 Let's have a quick look at how that works with a `curl` command, which allows me to load a web page from the command line.
 We're going to try and load Google's preferences page, and see what happens.
 If I type: